-Interested parties are parties involved in the transaction such as the builder, seller, realtor, etc. Contributions from these parties are limited so they do not inflate the property value.
+Interested parties are parties involved in the transaction such as the builder, seller, realtor, etc. Contributions from these parties are limited so the y do not inflate the property value.
 Interested party contributions must meet the following requirements:

-- May be used to fund normal and customary closing costs, the MI premium and prepaids; but cannot be utilized to cover the down payment. - Primary Residence Limited to 3% for LTVs above 90% and 6% for LTVs <= 90% (if a junior lien is present, utilized CLTV rather than LTV when establishing the limit) - Second Homes limited to 3% - Investment Property limited to 2% - Must be identified in the sales contract and evaluated by the appraiser in the appraisal report to determine the impact, if any, on value.
-Unplanned buydowns arising just before closing and paid by the seller/builder to allow the borrower to maintain an interest rate after rates rise are considered.
+- May be used to fund normal and customary closing costs, the MI premium and prepaids; but cannot be utilized to cover the down payment. - Primary Residence Limited to 3% for LTVs above 90% and 6% for LTVs <= 90% (if a junior lien is present, utilized CLTV rather than LTV when establishing the limit) - Second Homes limited to 6% - Investment Property limited to 2% - Must be identified in the sales contract and evaluated by the appraiser in the appraisal report to determine the impact, if any, on value.
+Unplanned buydowns arising just before closing and paid by the seller/builder to allow the borrower to maintain an interest rate after rates rise are considered contributions. - Amounts in excess of the limit must be deducted dollar-for-dollar from the sales price for purposes of calculating the LTV to determine eligibility - Non-monetary sales incentives must be deducted dollar-for-dollar from the sales price for purposes of calculating the LTV to determine eligibility - Lender funded transaction costs are not considered contributions unless the lender is affiliated with an interested party